reslp/phylociraptor/docs/introduction/minimal.rst

 .. note::

-        If you wanted a specific set of genes from the BUSCO set you could also specify this explicitly, e.g.:
+        If you wanted a specific set of genes from the BUSCO set you could also specify this explicitly.

+For future reference:

 .. code-block:: bash